streamnative/kop/docs/kop.md

     | `protocolHandlerDirectory`|./protocols  | Location of KoP NAR file |
     | `allowAutoTopicCreationType`| non-partitioned | partitioned |

-    You need to set `allowAutoTopicCreationType` to `partitioned` since KoP only supports partitioned topics.
-If it is set to `non-partitioned` by default, the topics created automatically by KoP are still partitioned topics, yet topics created automatically by Pulsar broker are non-partitioned topics.
+    By default, `allowAutoTopicCreationType` is set to `non-partitioned`.
+You need to set `allowAutoTopicCreationType` to `partitioned` because KoP only supports partitioned topics.
+If not, topics automatically created by KoP are still partitioned topics, yet topics created automatically by the Pulsar broker are non-partitioned topics.

 2. Set Kafka listeners.